mode80/mode80.github.io/7-langs-in-12-months.md

 My professional programming career of decades past had consisted of slinging GUI buttons on a form designer with with some database code sprinkled in.
 Back then, C was for the neckbeards in my department who hacked on printer drivers for fun.
 C was too close to the metal and too far from the user for my taste.
 C definitely wasn't something I was going to enjoy.

 But while re-making Yahtzeebot in C, it kinda grew on me?
 It's so fundamental and pure.
 There are only 32 keywords.
 You're intimately aware at every step that everything is just bytes of data somewhere in memory.
 How to interpret that is up to you.
 And you must.
-It's utterly painful to do "simple things", but I learned to appreciate the sugar in other languages.
+It's utterly painful to do "simple things", but I learned to appreciate all the sugar in other languages.

 The bugs in C are brutal.
 You feel lucky when your program crashes.
 The alternative is to puzzle over some inscrutable value your variable has adopted because you overwrote memory in some other location entirely.
 Finding these kinds of bugs is measured in days.